andis-spr/args-linugs/README.md

-Personal user program configuration files for a Linux GUI session.
+Personal scripts for setting up a Linux GUI session quicker